renpy/renpy/sphinx/source/config.rst

     for end users.
 Setting this to "1" will automatically load the game in save slot 1.

+.. var:: config.auto_voice = None

+    If not None, this is formatted with the ``id`` variable bound to the identifier of the current line of dialogue.
+If this gives an existing file, that file is played as voice audio.
+See :ref:`Automatic Voice <automatic-voice>` for more details.

 .. var:: config.automatic_images = None

     If not None, this causes Ren'Py to automatically define